Recall-Shield-Dental/dental-recall-agent/SETUP.md

 **Next Steps**:
 1. [Create your repository](https://github.com/new) as `dental-recall-agent`
 2. Clone this guide into `SETUP_GUIDE.md`
-3. Begin with elizaOS setup (leverage your TypeScript expertise first)
+3. Begin with ElizaOS setup using the CLI (`elizaos create elizaos --type project`)

-> ✨ **Your Advantage**: Your TypeScript skills make you uniquely qualified to implement the critical PHI masking layer correctly.
+> ✨ **Your Advantage**: Your TypeScript skills combined with ElizaOS's CLI make you uniquely qualified to implement the critical PHI masking layer correctly.
 Most dental recall tools fail because they don't properly separate PHI handling from business logic - your hybrid approach solves this fundamental issue.

 Need help with a specific step?
 Reply with the section number and I'll provide exact commands for your environment.